dangilman/pyHalo/README.rst

 Features
 --------
 The purpose of this code is to quickly render full populations of dark matter subhalos and line of sight halos for gravitational lensing simulations. pyHalo also transltes halo properties (mass, concentration, redshift, etc) into angular units for lensing computations with lenstronomy.
-Implemented dark matter models currently include:
+The code supports a variety of dark matter models and applications:

 1) cold dark matter
     - https://arxiv.org/abs/1909.02573